 \end{equation}

 where $G_{m,r}$ is the maximum number of generations during which the magnitude of the research varies, and $\omega$ is a chosen threshold to maintain a minimum search radius when $G>G_{m,r}$.
-During the first generations, the exploration extent covers the entire parameters space.
-However, this area is reduced over generations, allowing exploitation of local solutions.
+During the first generations, the extent of the exploration covers the entire parameters space.
+However, this area is reduced over generations, allowing the exploitation of local solutions.

-\item Individual adaptive mutation rate \citep{Back1992a}: based on the ideas of Evolution Strategies \citep[see][]{Rechenberg1973, Schwefel1981}, \citet{Back1992a} introduced a concept of self-adaptive GAs.
+\item Individual adaptive mutation rate \citep{Back1992a}: Based on the ideas of evolution strategies \citep[see][]{Rechenberg1973, Schwefel1981}, \citet{Back1992a} introduced the concept of self-adaptive GAs.
 The idea is to distribute the control parameters within the individuals themselves, which partially decentralizes the control of the evolution.
-It allows reducing the manual tuning of Gas and introduces a notion of self-management.
-The first approach is the introduction of a mutation rate per individual, that mutates itself under its own probability \citep{Back1992a}.
-Then, the eventual new rate is used to mutate the genes of the individual.
-Thus, as this rate decreases, it will have less probability of being itself mutated.
+This allows for a reduction in the manual tuning of GAs, and introduces a notion of self-management.
+The first approach is the introduction of a mutation rate for each individual, which mutates itself under its own probability \citep{Back1992a}.
+Then, the resulting new rate is employed to mutate the genes of the individual.
+Thus, as this rate decreases it has a lower probability of being mutated itself.
 Mutations are performed according to a constant uniform distribution.
-The initial mutation rates are randomly chosen \citep{Back1992a} and the method has no parameter.
-Other approaches exist to introduce a self-adaptation \citep[see][]{Smith1997a, Deb1999, Deb2001a}.
+The initial mutation rates are randomly chosen \citep{Back1992a}, and the method has no parameters.
+Other approaches exist for introducing a self-adaptation \citep[see][]{Smith1997a, Deb1999, Deb2001a}.

-\item Individual adaptive search radius: based on the ideas of the non-uniform mutation, we introduced a search radius in the approach of individual adaptive mutation rates.
-This search radius $r_{a}$, bounded between zero and one (relatively to the parameter ranges), is also adaptive and behaves similarly to the adaptive mutation rates.
-In order to separate its evolution from the one of the mutation rate, its own value is also considered as a self-mutation rate to eventually mutate before being used as a normalized search radius.
+\item Individual adaptive search radius: Based on the ideas of non-uniform mutation, we introduce a search radius to the approach of individual adaptive mutation rates.
+This search radius $r_{a}$, bounded between zero and one (relative to the parameter ranges), is also adaptive, and behaves similarly to the adaptive mutation rates.
+In order to separate its evolution from that of the mutation rate, its own value is also considered as a self-mutation rate for eventually mutating before being used as a normalized search radius.
 The value of a mutated gene is given by the following equation, which is a simplification of the non-uniform mutation:

 \begin{equation}